maka89/Document-Blob/README.md

 # Introduction
 The code in this library allows to use a container in azure blob storage as a Document Store, without splitting every document into a separate blob.
-This allows for good performance when bulk-loading data into PowerBI, a spark dataframe, a sql table etc..
+This allows for good performance when bulk-loading data into PowerBI, a spark dataframe, a sql table etc without having to worry about duplicate records/rows

 # Usage